emreokanbaskaya1/P03---Math-for-Data-Science-and-ML/README.md

 Allows updating probabilities based on new evidence.
 It forms the basis of probabilistic models like the Naive Bayes classifier.

 ---

 These foundational concepts form the core of statistical analysis in data science and provide the theoretical background necessary for advanced modeling and machine learning techniques.

+---

+This project was created for individual learning purposes based on the course content prepared by Atıl Samancıoğlu.

+👉 You can access the course here: Artificial Intelligence: 100-Day Bootcamp